odoo/owl/doc/tags.md

 # 🦉 Tags 🦉

-Tags are very small helper to make it easy to write inline templates.
+Tags are very small helpers to make it easy to write inline templates.
 There is only one currently available tag: `xml`, but we plan to add other tags later, such as a `css` tag, which will be used to write single file components.